How will climate change affect crop yields in the future?

 Many thanks to Max Roser and Edouard Mathieu for their comments on this article, and to Jonas Jägermeyr for invaluable suggestions and feedback on this series of work.

-This article is part of a series on climate change and agriculture:
+This article is the second in our series on climate change and agriculture:

 Climate change has slowed the productivity of key crops such as maize and soybeans, but might have had small positive impacts on wheat.